jonnitto/Uberspace.Deployer/README.md

   slack_webhook: https://hooks.slack.com/services/__YOUR/SLACK/WEBHOOK__
 ```

-You can start the installation with `dep install` and follow the screen instructions.
+The command `dep deploy` checks if Neos is installed and starts
-After this intial installation you can run `dep deploy` to make a fresh deployment.
+either the installation process or a fresh deployment.

+> **Warning**
+> Do not delete the file `Settings.yaml` in the `shared/Configuration/` folder.
+> This file is used to check if Neos is already installed.
+If the installtion fails,
+> please remove the whole folder and start again.

 ## The `--composer_auth` input option for the tasks

-If you want to pass an authentication configuration (for private repositories) during the `install` or `deploy` task,
+If you want to pass an authentication configuration (for private repositories)
-you can do this via the `--composer_auth` input option:
+during `deploy` task, you can do this via the `--composer_auth` input option:

 Example: